aaronsven96/BattleCommander/README.md

 We should decide what way we want to name them.
 Maybe we should add a wiki page to this project with naming conventions.

-**ksve**: camelCase seems to be the better option since it's consistent with our variable naming.
+**ksve**: camelCase seems to be the better option since it's consistent with the Java naming scheme.